 4.2.
 Organization of working groups in prioritised communities.

-Complementing the information in the intermediate progress report on the organization of groups in each community, according to the type of work developed, trainings were conducted which allowed the population to have two construction teachers capable of replicating the construction of hammock bridges under the supervision of a Civil Engineer, as well as, 22 people trained in the construction of containment works and 18 people trained in earthquake resistant construction techniques.
+Complementing the information in the intermediate progress report on the organization of groups in each community, according to the type of work developed, trainings were conducted which allowed the population to have 2 construction teachers capable of replicating the construction of hammock bridges under the supervision of a Civil Engineer, as well as 22 people trained in the construction of containment works and 18 people trained in earthquake resistant construction techniques.

 4.3.
 Purchase and transportation of materials.

-The procedures for listing and purchasing materials and supplies were carried out under the rules and procedures of the FSAR, the Project implementing partner, the majority of purchases are made in Yorito, Marale and Syria, the latter community close to Marale.
+The procedures for listing and purchasing materials and supplies were carried out under the rules and procedures of the FSAR, the Project implementing partner, the majority of purchases are made in Yorito, Marale and Syria, the latter community is close to Marale.

 It was necessary to cover the shipment costs of materials to the community.Some of the materials required in the infrastructure works were delivered in the rented vehicle assigned to the project, in other cases the transport was provided by the municipalities of Marale and Yorito and in cases where the type and volume or quantity of material is required for vehicles with higher load capacity, these were rented as available in the area.